beito123/raklib/README.md

 # License

-There is this project the under GPLv3 License.
+There are these programs under the GPLv3 License.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by